-Anyhow, I set off to find the best pound cake using the techniques I’d learned from CI — cake flour, very cool butter, slow temperature, long creaming, slow addition of eggs, etc. and of all the ones I made, this one was voted the favorite.
-The texture was tight crumbed and very light and it had a lot of flavor from the cream cheese.
-Because I’d been making multiple cakes, I kept the pound cakes loaf size.
+So have fun making this cake and seeing if the tips work for you.
+This is a loaf pan size cake.
 For a tube cake size pound cake, just double this.
 If you make it, let me know what you think.
-I still have a few more to try and re-try, including Epicurious’s famous “Elvis’s Favorite” which I made years ago but kind of forgot about.
-I’ll have to put it up against this one.
+I still have a few more to try and re-try, including Epicurious's famous "Elvis's Favorite" which I made years ago but kind of forgot about.
+I'll have to put it up against this one.

-- 1 1/2 sticks (6 oz) unsalted butter at cool room temperature
+- 6 ounce unsalted butter at room temperature (170 grams)

 - Spray an 8 ½ by 4 ½ inch loaf pan with flour-added baking spray.
 Line pan with parchment paper.